natcap/invest.users-guide/source/getting_started.rst

   2. Create the stream network with the tool Math -> Logical -> Greater Than Equal, with the flow accumulation raster as Input raster 1 and the threshold flow accumulation value as Input raster 2.
 Compare the resulting stream layer to a known correct stream map.
 Repeat, adjusting the threshold value, until the resulting streams most closely match.

   If the generated stream network does not look correct, continue with the following steps in ArcGIS to 'burn' the correct stream network into the DEM.
+Note that this is a very simplistic way of burning in streams, and there are other, more complex methods that may produce better results.

   1. If starting with a vector stream layer that is known to be correct, convert it to a grid that has the same cell size and extent as the DEM.